 What students do at KLC

 Students attend KLC two days per week and attend a weekly 2 hour class.
 They interview clients; write legal submissions, go to court, speak to lawyers, draft documents and work on legal projects (including law reform, community legal education & community work) supervised by experienced lawyers.
 There is a student meeting for an hour every day where students meet and reflect on justice issues which are raised during their KLC experience.
 Students go out into the community and meet community members at meetings and events.
-For further information about assessments and eligibility please consult the Handbook.
+For further information about assessments and eligibility please consult the Handbook, opens in a new window.

 How they learn